You would never believe how much green tea impacts your health and well-being!

 He loved the taste and quickly advised his gatekeepers to discover the tea and thus green tea was found.

-The point is, there are a lot of crazy old stories about the founding of green tea, but it is safe to say that it has been around for a significant amount of time.
+There are a lot of crazy old stories about the founding of green tea, but it is safe to say that it has been around for a significant amount of time.

 They were quickly impressed by the beverage and took it to their countries and later on turned into an essential commodity for them.